 I often obsessed over not being included in the group and being left out.
 There was this super social popular guy I knew, and one day I decided to analyze him in social settings.

 To my surprise, he sat silent for long periods without anyone speaking to him.
 It’s just that he wasn’t bothered by it.
 When I paid attention to it, people regularly got left out of conversations for a long time.
 It’s just that I hadn’t noticed because I was busy worrying about myself.

 Pay attention to how others are treated in groups.
 Sometimes, it could be in your head that you’re ignored more than others.
 People may talk over you because they’re over-excited rather than not caring about what you say.

 Do you meet people who are friendly at first but then seem to lose interest after a while?
 Perhaps you hang out for weeks or months, and then they stop returning your calls or are always “busy.”
 If you can relate to this, the issues are quite different from being ignored in early interaction.
-There are many reasons why people stop keeping in touch after a while.
+There are many reasons why friends stop keeping in touch after a while.

 Often, it’s because we do something that takes rather than gives the friend energy.

 Here are some reasons friends might ignore you:

 - You might be too negative